 Factory workers in Chicago spend days, weeks and months around heavy machinery, loud work areas and slippery floors.
 Serious injuries can occur at any time.
 Contact The Horwitz Law Group for more information regarding monetary compensation.

 Repetitive Stress Injury

-Chicago workers who perform the same motion for months, years or decades run the risk of causing injuries to various body parts.
-If you suffer from a repetitive stress injury such as Carpal Tunnel Syndrome, contact a Chicago attorney immediately.
+Chicago workers who perform the same motion for months, years or even decades run the risk of causing injuries to various body parts.
+If you suffer from a repetitive stress injury, such as Carpal Tunnel Syndrome, contact a Chicago attorney immediately.

 Workers are often called upon to lift, push or pull heavy objects.
 These motions can put severe strain on the spine and muscles of the back.
 A Chicago personal injury lawyer at The Horwitz Law Group can help.

 In some situations, workplace injuries can be serious enough to cause death.
 In these cases, the surviving family members can seek monetary compensation for medical bills and lost wages through a wrongful death lawsuit.
 Contact The Horwitz Law Group for more details regarding workplace injuries.

 Third-Party Claims in Workplace Injuries

 In addition to workers’ compensation benefits, you may also be able to pursue a third-party claim against a non-employer responsible for your injury.
 In cases where the accident was the fault of a property owner, an independent contractor, a delivery driver or an equipment manufacturer, a claim for personal injury damages can often be brought against a non-employer defendant at the same time that a workers’ compensation claim is pending or even paying benefits.